OrlandoFang/portfolio/README.md

 I used the 2022 League of Legends Professional Matches dataset to create a prediction model that predicts the roles of individual players given their post-game data.
 In the project, I describe my process of improving my base model until I reached a final model with a 96.2% accuracy on unseen data.
 In the end, I also performed a Fairness Analysis.

 #### [Data Visualizations on Factors Affecting Flight Delays (HTML, CSS, JS)](https://orlandofang.github.io/Flight_Delays/)
 The project aims to analyze how various factors can affect the possibility of encountering flight delays in the US, and find the best airline, airport, and state for flights.
-I used common data visualizations so that the general audience, flight passengers, can understand my analysis without much knowledge of the topic.
+I used common data visualizations so that the general audience, flight passengers, could understand my analysis without much knowledge of the topic.
 I also embedded data interactivity in three of the visualizations.
 Note that this webpage can take around half a minute to load the visualizations because it processes more than 5 million rows of data.

 ### Contact